jundalisay/sp/content/en/research/montesquieu/spirit-of-the-laws/book-19/chapter-01.md

 These form a general spirit of nations.

 In proportion as, in every country, any one of these causes acts with more force, the others in the same degree are weakened.
-Nature and the climate rule almost alone over the savages; customs govern the Chinese; the laws tyrannise in Japan; morals had formerly all their influence at Sparta; maxims of government, and the ancient simplicity of manners, once prevailed at Rome.
+Nature and the climate rule almost alone over the savages; customs govern the Chinese.

+The laws tyrannise in Japan; morals had formerly all their influence at Sparta; maxims of government, and the ancient simplicity of manners, once prevailed at Rome.

-### Chapter 5: How far we should be attentive lest the general Spirit of a Nation be changed.
+## Chapter 5: How far we should be attentive lest the general Spirit of a Nation be changed.

 No one wouuld restrain a people's manners with laws if those people were: